New Jersey DWI Car Accident Attorneys

 After being injured by an intoxicated driver, it's important to protect your rights.
 Contact a New Jersey drunk driving car accident attorney at (609) 240-0040.

-If the authorities cite the at-fault driver for drunk driving, it will greatly improve your chances of a successful civil claim.
-But the defendant does not have to face DUI charges in order to be held financially responsible for a crash.
-If you can prove that the driver had been drinking, either from a blood alcohol test or from eyewitness testimony of people who saw him at the bar, it will prove that the driver was careless.
+If the authorities give a citation to the at-fault driver for drunk driving or driving under the influence of drugs, it will greatly improve your chances of a successful civil claim.
+But the defendant does not have to face DUI or DUID charges in order to be held financially responsible for a crash.
+If you can prove that the driver had been drinking or taking drugs, either from a blood alcohol test or from eyewitness testimony of people who saw him or her at a bar consuming alcohol or taking drugs, it will help prove that the driver was negligent.

 Under dram shop law, a business or host who serves alcoholic beverages to a person who is obviously intoxicated can be held liable for anyone injured by the drunken patron.
 In New Jersey, the dram shop statute (N.J.
 Rev. Stat. §2A:22A-1 et seq.) states that the plaintiff must show that in the server’s eyes the possibility of injury was a foreseeable consequence based on the patron’s behavior and number of drinks served, etc. The plaintiff must also show that alcohol served to the patron was the cause of his or her intoxication and resulting crash.
 This could be demonstrated, for example, by showing a timeline of events.